learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 anything?

 Well, `div`s are _structural_ elements.
 They're used to _invisibly_ group other visible elements together.
-But the stylesheet that would tell our `div`s to do something a little different hasn't been linked yet!
+But the style sheet that would tell our `div`s to do something a little different hasn't been linked yet!

-Let's fix this by adding the stylesheet to the `head`:
+Let's fix this by adding the style sheet to the `head`:

 ```html
 <head>